-An asteroid impact on Mars 11 million years ago sent fragments of the red planet hurtling through space.
-One of these pieces eventually crashed into Earth, making its way to Purdue University and becoming known as the Lafayette Meteorite.
+An asteroid impact on Mars about 11 million years ago, sending fragments of the Red Planet hurtling through space.
+One of these pieces eventually crashed into Earth and somehow made its way into a drawer of an old desk at Purdue University.

-This rare find has been instrumental in unlocking secrets of Mars’ watery past, with new research recently published in the journal Geochemical Perspective Letters that provides insight into the timing and nature of Mars’ ancient water activity.
+This rare find, now known as the Lafayette Meteorite, has been instrumental in unlocking secrets of Mars’ watery past, with new research recently published in the journal Geochemical Perspective Letters that provides insight into the timing and nature of Mars’ ancient water activity.

 Scientists have long known that the Lafayette Meteorite interacted with liquid water on Mars, but the exact timing of this event was uncertain.